pburakov/sd/ci_db_helper/README.md

     SELECT * FROM users WHERE address LIKE '%Sunset Drive%' OFFSET 4

-Here are some other filters: `contains` (LIKE), `is` (=), `is not` (!=), `is null`, `is greater than`, `is between`, `is in` (requires an array of values) and so on.
+Other filters include `does no contain` (NOT LIKE), `is` (=), `is not` (!=), `is null`, `is greater than`, `is between`, `is in` (the latter two require an array of values) and more.
 See method `convertConditionToOperand()` for full list of filters.

+Values used in a query are escaped using CodeIgniter own DB class methods.

-Use caution to avoid DB errors as queries are not checked for validity.
-When used this way, incoming arguments require verification if a particular filter can be used in a combination with column's data type, and a check of the column exists in the schema.
+Use **caution** though, as columns and filters are not checked for valid SQL syntax, they may raise a DB error.
+Incoming arguments require verification if a particular filter can be used in a combination with the column data type or if it can be evaluated against.
+A check of the column exists in the schema may help.
 This raw example uses CI DB class to accomplish that:

     function clean($table, array $columns)
     {